SurfaceJS/surface/packages/publisher/readme.md

   preid                            The 'prerelease identifier' to use as a prefix for the 'prerelease' part of a semver.
 Like the rc in 1.2.0-rc.8

 Options:
-  --synchronize            [n]    Synchronize dependencies between workspace packages after bumping --independent            [n]    Ignore workspace version and bump itself --update-file-references [n]    Update file references when bumping --packages               <n...>  Packages or workspaces to bump --include-private        <n>     Include private packages when bumping or publishing --cwd                    <n>     Working dir
+  --synchronize            [n]     Synchronize dependencies between workspace packages after bumping --independent            [n]     Ignore workspace version and bump itself --update-file-references [n]     Update file references when bumping --packages               <n...>  Packages or workspaces to include --include-private        <n>     Include private packages --cwd                    <n>     Working dir
   --dry                    [n]     Enables dry run --log-level              <n>     Log level (default: "info")